When Will Dave Doeren Become NC State’s All-Time Wins Leader?

 Nearly all sportsbooks allow MLS betting.
 Charlotte FC joined the ranks of Major League Soccer clubs in 2019 and played their first season in 2022.

-Assuming college sports wagering is allowed, the North Carolina Tar Heels may be the most popular team to bet on for college football, basketball and more.
+College sports betting will be allowed in the state, and the North Carolina Tar Heels may be the most popular team to bet on for college football, basketball and more.
+Find the latest UNC odds here

 When it comes to college sports betting, North Carolina basketball fans have plenty to look forward to, including the North Carolina State Wolfpack.